AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 as necessary, which ventures to make use even of falsehood for the attainment of a good end; nay, which was even obliged to do so."

-Neander declares that \"the Orientals, according to their theory of economy, allowed themselves many liberties not to be reconciled with the strict laws of veracity.\"[^141]
+Neander declares that "the Orientals, according to their theory of economy, allowed themselves many liberties not to be reconciled with the strict laws of veracity."[^141]

 Some of the fathers who had achieved a faith in Universalism, were influenced by the mischievous notion that it was to be held